bardiab/Twitr/README.md

 python app.py
 ```

-From there you can log in to the website and view posts using the username 'bardia' and the password 'lol'.
+From there you can log in to the website and view posts using:
+'''username 'bardia'
+password 'lol'
+'''

 ### Requirements